bazel-contrib/rules_nodejs/docs/Built-ins.md

 - `DEBUG`: rules use this environment variable to turn on debug information in their output artifacts
 - `VERBOSE_LOGS`: rules use this environment variable to turn on debug output in their logs
+- `NODE_DEBUG`: used by node.js itself to print more logs

 #### `entry_point`